Stages 1–3 at Parkview Helensville are now completely sold out, with only 12 sections remaining in stages 4 & 5.

 The recently upgraded Rautawhiri Park has great facilities, including a dog exercise area, a skate and scooter park, brand new exercise equipment, recently resurfaced tennis and netball courts, soccer and rugby fields and a soon-to-be-completed 2km pathway tracing the outskirts of the park, perfect for a morning walk.

-Stage 4 is on sale now with house and land packages starting at $800,000 and sections from $465,000, so register your interest now.
+A final selection of sections in Stages 4 and 5 are on sale now with house and land packages starting at $800,000 and sections from $425,000, so register your interest.

 Finance packages are also available requiring just a 5% deposit arrangement with no loan repayments until house completion.